 If your cat goes outside, tail injuries will become more likely.
 In addition to the hazards posed by traffic and exposure, your cat may come in contact with other animals and pests that can cause cat tail injuries.
 We recommend having a cat first aid kit in the house with bandages, tools, pest care, wound care, medications, and more.

 Scrapes and scratches on your cat’s tail usually don’t warrant a trip to the vet.
 If you see a minor abrasion where hair is rubbed off and red skin is exposed, just clean the area with mild soap and water or sterile saline wound wash.
 (Do not use hydrogen peroxide.)
-Then apply antibiotic ointment and a self-adhesive bandage—just be sure not to wrap too tightly.
+Then apply vet-approved antibiotic ointment such as erythromycin (do not use Neosporin) and a self-adhesive bandage—just be sure not to wrap too tightly.
 If you notice your cat licking, scratching, or biting the injured area, you may need to apply a cat e-collar.

 Any abrasion that has excessive swelling or bleeding is best checked out by your veterinarian.